Stop us if this sounds familiar:

-We would be remiss if we didn’t mention that calcium isn’t the only problem that can affect your water heater.
-There are also many other problems that you should watch out for, which require regular maintenance.
+We would be remiss if we didn’t mention that calcium buildup isn’t the only problem that can affect your hot water heater.
+There are also many other issues you should watch out for, which require regular maintenance.

-Here are some of the most common issues:
+Here are some of the most common problems:

 - Malfunctioning thermostat

 - The tank is too small for your home

 The best way to prevent issues like these from occurring is regular water heater inspection and upkeep.
 You should keep a close eye on your heater by checking it every six months or so.
 It’s also a good idea to get annual water heater maintenance from a licensed professional.

 As you can see, calcium buildup is a serious problem for water heaters, but you can fix it by acting right away.
 Flush and descale your system to get rid of all that caked-on calcium.
 Then, once it’s clean, moderate the temperature of your heater and invest in a high-quality water softener to keep it gone.